 When a member saves a little money at the time they join, they might also brag about that deal they bagged.
 They’ll tell a friend, and that friend tells a few friends—pretty soon there’s a mini network of people getting in on the deal.
 It’s a beautiful thing, not only for those who were lucky enough to save some money but ALSO for the organization they joined.
 Why?
 Because it can be a great long term proposition to bring in MORE members at a slightly lower price than fewer members at full price.

-WHY FIRST-YEAR DISCOUNTING WORKS FOR MEMBERSHIP ORGANIZATIONS
+WHY FIRST-YEAR DISCOUNTING WORKS TO BUILD LONG-TERM RELATIONSHIPS

 “If you build it they will come!”